johnpapa/angular-styleguide/README.md

 });
 ```

-When testing require the testing code with a define statement and use the angular `module` to load the angular module for testing.
+When testing use require for the unit test file.
+In the test file require code with a define statement and use the angular `module` to load the angular module under test.

 ``` javascript
 define('app/scripts/directives/myDirective', function(){